-Centenary University awards degrees three times during the year: May, September, and January.
+Centenary University confers degrees four times during the year: May, July, September, and January.
 There is one Commencement ceremony in May as designated in the Academic Calendar.
-Candidates for a graduate degree (Master or Doctorate) must have completed all of their degree requirements in order to participate in the May Commencement ceremony.
+Candidates for a graduate degree (Master or Doctorate) must have completed all of their degree requirements by the end of Summer Session II following the May commencement ceremony in order to participate in the May Commencement ceremony.